QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 **Port(s)** 🐲: 88 <small>(TCP)</small>

-The user send a **AES-REQ** with some data and a timestamp encrypted with their NT Hash and their username.
-The DC decrypts the value, check the timestamp, and reply with a **AES-REQ**.
+The user send a **AS-REQ** with some data and a timestamp encrypted with their NT Hash and their username.
+The DC decrypts the value, check the timestamp, and reply with a **AS-REQ**.
 It contains a **ticket-granting ticket (TGT)** 🎫 that proves they are authenticated AND a copy of the **session key** 🔑 encrypted with the user hash.

 The TGT is encrypted with the hash of the `krgtgt` account <small>(1/DC)</small>.